UFOs: Past, Present, and Future: Synopsis

 Analyzed next are reports from former military officials and scientists.
 According to testimony from former U.S. Air Force officials, the Department of Defense first became interested in the UFO phenomenon in the late 1940s, concerned that it may constitute a military threat from a foreign power.
-The Air Force began a formal investigation under Project Sign which after only two weeks was complicated by the death of airman Capt.
+The Air Force began a formal investigation under Project Sign which, after only two weeks, was complicated by the death of airman Capt.
 Mantell, an experienced pilot who crashed under suspicious circumstances outside Louisville, Kentucky.
-Public pressure was growing for answers, but the results of the investigation were classified and later squashed by USAF General Hoyt Vandenberg due to insufficient evidence.
-Several UFOs recorded by radar over the US capital reportedly were important enough for President Harry S. Truman to request being personally informed on all developments in the case.
-An F-94 intercept over Washington, D.C. caused all unknown radar signs to disappear once the fighters entered the city.
-As the fighters left DC airspace, the unknown objects reappeared.
-The confusion resulted in "the largest, and longest, press conference in the Pentagon since World War II."
+Public pressure was growing for answers, but the results of the investigation were classified and later reportedly shelved by USAF General Hoyt Vandenberg due to insufficient evidence.
+Several UFOs recorded by radar over the U.S. capital reportedly were important enough for President Harry S. Truman to request being personally informed on all developments in the case.
+An F-94 intercept over Washington, D.C., caused all unknown radar signs to disappear once the fighters entered the city.
+As the fighters left D.C. airspace, the unknown objects reappeared.
+The confusion resulted in "the largest, and longest, press conference in the Pentagon since World War II".
 The radar issues were blamed on temperature inversion.

 On January 14, 1953, the Central Intelligence Agency became involved, convening a panel of top scientists to further explore the phenomenon and its potential threat to national security.
-Their analysis concluded that the objects involved in several high-profile sightings were not aircraft, balloons, birds, "but that they were self-luminous, unidentified objects."
-Yet the panel found that they were indeed birds - being unidentified, they could be nothing else.
+An analysis concluded that the objects filmed in several high-profile sightings were not aircraft, balloons, or birds, but that they were instead "self-luminous, unidentified objects".
+However, the panel rejected this analysis and endorsed the bird hypothesis.

-In 1966, an incident outside Ann Arbor pushes U.S. Representative Gerald Ford to set up a congressional hearing on UFOS, and it is opened by L. Mendel Rivers at the House Armed Services Committee.
+In 1966, an incident outside Ann Arbor pushes U.S. Representative Gerald Ford to set up a congressional hearing on UFOs, and it is opened by L. Mendel Rivers, then-chair of the House Armed Services Committee.

 Several unexplained animal mutilations of livestock are examined.
 While the official explanation is usually predation, interviews with ranchers suggest that they were not the result of predatory animals.
 The incisions in the animals do not conform to those made by steel tools, seemingly ruling out human behavior.

 The film's conclusion begins with a brief overview of possible aircraft shapes, and a number of illustrations of extraterrestrials featured from Emenegger's book.
-A roundtable discussion featuring several of the film's scientists revolves around the hubris of mankind in believing we are the only sentient life in the universe.
+A roundtable discussion featuring several of the film's scientists revolves around the perceived hubris of mankind in believing we are the only sentient life in the universe.